Types of Federal Student Loans

 Direct Subsidized Loan

 Direct Subsidized Loans are for undergraduate students who have financial need.
-The maximum amount offered is between $3,500 and $5,500, based on your academic year.
+The maximum amount offered per year is between $3,500 and $5,500 for dependent students, based on your academic year.
 Because of these limits, some students may not be able to cover their entire tuition with Direct Subsidized Loans.

-FYI, there is a loan fee of about 1% for all Direct Subsidized Loans that is deducted from each loan sum the borrower receives.
+There is also a loan fee of just over 1% for all Direct Subsidized Loans that is deducted from each loan sum the borrower receives.

 Direct Unsubsidized Loan